rossh2/counterfactual-model-generation/README.md

 #### Questions for Linguistics

 * What is the correct name for words such as _tomorrow_ and _yesterday_?
-They appear to be a type of "adverbial" noun - do other nouns exist which behave in this way but are not temporal?
+They're analysed as (pronominal) nouns apparently, but they can occur in places that other nouns cannot and so need to be handled differently in the toy grammar.
+Do other nouns exist which behave in this way but are not temporal?
+German has _zuhause_ for _at home_.
+Should my grammar account for this even if English doesn't have any?
-* What is the standard syntactic way to handle conditionals / two-part structures such as _if... (then)..._?

 ## Missing Implementation